dedica-team/nivio/docs/source/schema/Models/ItemDescription.rst

      - The lifecycle state of an item.
      - optional, defaults to null
      - null
-   * - statuses
+   * - status
      - List<map>
-     - A list of statuses that works like hardcoded KPIs.
+     -
      - optional, defaults to null
      - null
+   * - frameworks
+     - Map
+     -
+     - optional, defaults to null
+     - null
-   * - status
+   * - statuses
      - List<map>
-     -
+     - A list of statuses that works like hardcoded KPIs.
      - optional, defaults to null
      - null
    * - tags